-- Payments for sessions are made as a credit card payment through PayPal.
+- Preferred method of payment is E-Transfer, but can also be made via credit card payment through PayPal.
 PayPal issues a full receipt when you make payment.
 You do not need a PayPal account in order to make a credit card payment.

 - I will always initiate online contact when a session is set up

-- Receipts for cheque or cash payments for sessions will be given after a session, within 24 hrs.
+- Receipts for cheque or cash payments for sessions will be given after a session, if required.

 - If the client is late for an appointment, the time will start as designated and end as originally designated as well and the fee is the same.
 After 30 minutes the session is forfeited and full payment is due.

 - If I, the Counsellor, is late I will deduct a portion of the fee for next session or we can extend our session time to compensate for the time I was late.
 The fee remains the same.